 The size of C types is architecture-dependent.
 ACSL does not enforce these sizes either, hence the semantics of terms involving such types is also architecture-dependent.
-The sizeof operator may be used in annotations and is consistent with its C counterpart.
+The sizeof operator may be used in annotations and is consistent with its C counterpart (including that its return type is a value of type size_t, and in most cases a constant).
 For instance, it should be possible to verify the following code:

-- 1 /\@ ensures \result <= sizeof(int); \/ - 2 int f() { return sizeof(char); }
+1 /@ ensures \result <= sizeof(int); / 2 int f() { return sizeof(char); }